A new foundation of quantum decision theory: A new foundation of quantum decision theory

 \subsection{The Hilbert space formalism for decisions}

 It is well known that our minds may be limited, for instance when faced with difficult decisions.
 I will first mention a side result in this direction from the present development.

 In Helland (2022c), Theorem 2 says essentially: Imagine a person $C$ which in some context has two related maximal accessible variables $\theta$ and $\eta$ in his mind.
 Impose a specific symmetry assumption.
 Then $C$ cannot simultaneous have in mind any other maximal accessible varable which is related to $\theta$, but not related to $\eta$.
 It was claimed in Helland (2022c) that the violation of a famous inequality by practical Bell experiments, can be understood on the basis of this theorem.
-See also Helland (2023b), where a corresponding theorem is formulated without any symmetry assumption.
+See also Helland (2023b), where a corresponding theorem is formulated without any symmetry assumption in the case where the maximal accessible variables take a finite number of values.

-Note that this result has the qualification `at the same time', and indicate a specific restriction to two maximal variables.
+Note that this result has the qualification `at the same time', and indicate a specific restriction to the two maximal variables.
 But the human mind is very flexible.
 Taking time into account, we can think of very many variables, even ones that are not related.

 For the present article, however, the direct results from Helland (2022b, 2024a) are equally important.
 Consider again a decision situation, and assume the simple model of the previous Subsection.
 In particular let $C$ at the same time be confronted with at least two different maximal related decision processes.
 Then the following hold: